sonicemma/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    I knew nothing about Express before this week.
+Express is a web application framework that uses nodej.js.
+It adds functionality that can help you, such as routing and middleware support.
+    It has helpers, which hepl writing API servers and applications easier.

 - [ ] Describe Middleware?

+    Middleware is an functions lets you get access to the request object and response object.
+They get executed in the order they are introduced in the code.
+Out of the box, express middleware is compitable with connect middleware.
+You can have third party middleware modules, such as helmet or cors.
+Custom middleware is functions that you write yourself to perform specific tasks.

 - [ ] Describe a Resource?

+    A resource is data within the API, an object with data, and methods that operate on it.
+CRUD operations can be perofmed on it.

 - [ ] What can the API return to help clients know if a request was successful?

+    An APi can return response status codes.
+In this case, 200 means it was successful.

 - [ ] How can we partition our application into sub-applications?

+    Expresses can use server side routing, which helps keeps thing clean.
+It allows specific files, routes, to perform crud operations.

 ## Minimum Viable Product